Shop Whole Home ➜ Indoor Air Quality ➜ Air Purifiers

 Best Air Purifier for Home

-The Air Doctor 3500 is the best air purifier overall, because it has the best combination of features at a more reasonable price point than higher end purifiers.
-Not only is it super-efficient at removing tiny PM 2.5 particles from the air (like wildfire smoke and cooking), it also has 1.5 pounds of activated carbon, which can remove more gasses and odors (VOCs, cooking odors, smoke smells, new house off-gassing) than the simple carbon cloth that’s standard in most purifiers.
+The Air Doctor 3500 was long listed as my choice for the best air purifier overall, because it has the best combination of features at only a slightly-higher-than-average price point.
+Not only is it super-efficient at removing tiny PM 2.5 particles from the air (like wildfire smoke and cooking), it also has 1.5 pounds of activated carbon.
+This can remove far more toxic gasses and odors (burnt forest/building VOCs, cooking smells, new house off-gassing) than the simple carbon cloth that’s standard in most purifiers.
+Great if you don’t want to worry about filter changes as often.
+I also appreciate their non-gimmicky stance on ionizers; it’s turned off by default, but if you like them, it’s easy to turn on and doesn’t generate ozone.
 Check the price on the Air Doctor website directly (requires some scrolling) and on Amazon.

 More Healthy Design for You